KasparEtter/ef1p/pages/number-theory/number-theory.md

   Not having to translate between the two yourself reduces your [cognitive load](https://en.wikipedia.org/wiki/Cognitive_load).
 - **Intuition**: I went to great lengths to complement formal proofs with more intuitive explanations.
-  While formal rigor is important, nothing beats an intuitive understanding of a theorem.
+  While formal rigor is important, nothing beats an intuitive understanding of a theorem or an algorithm.
 - **Completeness**: Apart from the chapter on [elliptic curves](#elliptic-curves), I took no shortcuts when explaining why things are the way they are.
   Therefore, this article contains the complete proofs of almost all covered theorems,